Skip to content

 The Village of Greenisland:

-It is located in County Antrim, Northern Ireland and it is 7 miles northeast of Belfast.
+It is located in County Antrim, Northern Ireland, 7 miles northeast of Belfast.
 Greenisland is on the coast of Belfast Lough and is named after a tiny island to the west.
-It is the place where the Knockagh Monument is located.
+It is where the Knockagh Monument is located.

 view from knockagh war memorial